 According to the U.S. Department of Commerce, the United States has 14 FTAs in force with 20 countries:

-- The Dominican Republic-Central American Free Trade Agreement (DR-CAFTA), which includes Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras and Nicaragua; and
+- The Dominican Republic-Central American Free Trade Agreement (DR-CAFTA), which includes Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and the Dominican Republic; and

 - Individual FTAs with Australia, Bahrain, Chile, Colombia, Israel, Jordan, Korea, Morocco, Oman, Panama, Peru and Singapore.

 With the expiration of NAFTA, there are no longer any free trade agreements that require exporters to use a specific version of a certificate of origin form.
 According to the U.S. Department of Commerce, a certification of origin can take many forms such as a statement on company letterhead, a statement on a commercial invoice, or a formal certificate of origin.